awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 ```
 [

-      {“parameterA”:”parameterValueA1”, “parameterB”:”parameterValueB1”, “parameterC”:”parameterValueC1”},

-      {“parameterA”:”parameterValueA2”, “parameterB”:”parameterValueB2”, “parameterC”:”parameterValueC2”},

-      {“parameterA”:”parameterValueA3”, “parameterB”:”parameterValueB3”, “parameterC”:”parameterValueC3”}
+    {“parameter”: "value", “parameter 2”: "value", “parameter 3”: "value"},

+    {“parameter 4”: "value", “parameter 5”: "value", "parameter 6": "value"}

 ]
 ```

 Save the file with a \.json file extension\.
 You can call the file by using the following command\.
+Replace each *example resource placeholder* with your own information\.

 ```
 aws ssm start-automation-execution \
-    --document-name name_of_runbook \
+    --document-name runbook name \
-    –-parameters one_or_more_input_parameters \
+    –-parameters input parameters \
-    --target-maps full_path_to_file/file_name.json
+    --target-maps path to file/file name.json
 ```

 You can also download the file from an Amazon Simple Storage Service \(Amazon S3\) bucket, as long as you have permission to read data from the bucket\.
 Use the following command format\.
+Replace each *example resource placeholder* with your own information\.

 ```
 aws ssm start-automation-execution \
-    --document-name name_of_runbook \
+    --document-name runbook name \
     --target-maps http://DOC-EXAMPLE-BUCKET.s3.amazonaws.com/file_name.json
 ```